 Packaging can be anything you fancy, but don't go too large as a little goes a long way!
 Wide Neck Tubs, Double Wall Jars, Large or Small Lip Pots and Mushroom Jars are all suitable.
 Don't keep product more than about 6 months or so in the tins, as even though there is no water in these, the rims can start to degrade over time.

-This butter is nearly room temperature, and starting to get nice and creamy now, but there is a little more whipping needed yet.
+- When the butter mixture is nearly room temperature, and starting to get nice and creamy there is a little more whipping needed still.